I7-Examples/Bronze/docs/source.txt

 Instead of taking a fixed in place curious thing in the Black Gallery, say "[The noun] is too heavy for you to lift."

-A thing has a property called elaboration.
+A thing has some text called elaboration.
 The elaboration of a thing is usually "quite ordinary".
 The elaboration of the stuffed boar is "(looking angry)".
 The elaboration of the white apple is "(complete with white stem and leaf)".
 The elaboration of the glass leaf is "(very fragile)".
 The elaboration of the cane is "(probably a swordstick, by the look of the handle)".
 The elaboration of the goat is "(in a very large jar)".
 The elaboration of the buckle is "(without a mate)".
 The elaboration of the copper snake is "(jointed)".
 The elaboration of the homunculus is "(pickled)".
 The elaboration of the perch is "(evidently much used)".
 The elaboration of the swatch is "(torn from a much bigger piece)".
 The elaboration of the pendant is "(faceted)".
 The elaboration of the gold ring is "(with signet, though you do not recognize the symbol)".
 The elaboration of the broken beam is "(charred at each end)"

 When play begins:
 	repeat with item running through things in the Black Gallery